Sailendri/Data-Mining-Projects/README.md

 # Data-Mining-Projects
 It includes three projects - Metrics extraction, Feature extraction and Classification, and Clustering of Data from Artificial Pancreas Monitoring System.
+The report contains detailed information on all three projects.
 I did this project as part of my coursework.